gwu-libraries/scholarspace/README.md

         % rake db:migrate RAILS_ENV=production

 * Setup .jar files for full-text indexing

         % rake sufia:jetty:config

+* Move the .jar files to your Solr instance

+  If your Solr instance is on the same server as the GW ScholarSpace application do the following:

         % mv /opt/solr/contrib/extraction /opt/solr/contrib/extraction_bak
         % cp -R jetty/solr/lib/contrib/extraction /opt/solr/contrib/
+        % sudo service tomcat7 restart

+  If your Solr instance is on a different server from the GW ScholarSpace application do the following:

+        Download the /opt/scholarspace/jetty/solr/lib/contrib/extraction folder via SFTP
+        % mv /opt/solr/contrib/extraction /opt/solr/contrib/extraction_bak
+        Upload the extraction folder to the server with your Solr instance into: /opt/solr/contrib/
         % sudo service tomcat7 restart

 * Install fits.sh (check [FITS](http://projects.iq.harvard.edu/fits/downloads) for the latest download)